awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-commit-details.md

 ### To view information about a Git blob object<a name="how-to-view-commit-details-cli-blob"></a>

 1. Run the aws codecommit get\-blob command, specifying:
-   + The name of the AWS CodeCommit repository \(with the `--repository-name` option\)\.
+   + The name of the CodeCommit repository \(with the `--repository-name` option\)\.
    + The ID of the Git blob \(with the `--blob-id `option\)\.

-   For example, to view information about a Git blob with the ID of `2eb4af3bEXAMPLE` in an AWS CodeCommit repository named `MyDemoRepo`:
+   For example, to view information about a Git blob with the ID of `2eb4af3bEXAMPLE` in a CodeCommit repository named `MyDemoRepo`:

    ```
    aws codecommit get-blob  --repository-name MyDemoRepo  --blob-id 2eb4af3bEXAMPLE